Think about how we got here. Every day, we enjoy the luxuries of the modern world, thanks to the knowledge and hard work of generations before us.

 This loss of small to medium growers results in less local produce, less food diversity, and the rise of monopolistic food systems.
 This affects everyone, on a global scale, for generations to come.

-We’ve helped growers reduce their headcount by streamlining their operation.
+We’ve helped growers reduce overheads by streamlining their operation.
 With rising costs and the return from fruit often flat, it’s so important to find ways to reduce overheads.

 We’re humbled by the work these farmers and growers do.
 We’re thankful for the improved availability, diversity and affordability of food we have as a result of their hard work.
 We’re grateful to help these growers to survive and thrive.